joethei/obsidian-docs/en/Obsidian Sync/Introduction to Obsidian Sync.md

 Obsidian Sync is a cloud-based service that lets you store your notes on Obsidian's servers and synchronize them across your devices.

+> [!warning]
+> **Obsidian Sync is not a backup service.**
+>
+> While Obsidian Sync does include [[Version history|version history]], it will not store older versions and deleted files indefinitely.
+>
+> You will not be able to access your data on Obsidian Sync in case you forget your login data or [[Obsidian Sync/Security and privacy#What happens if I forget my encryption password|your encryption key]].
+>
+> Obsidian Sync will not protect your notes from accidental changes and deletions.
+>
+> ---
+> Obsidian Sync will keep notes and other files synced across multiple devices.
+>
+> A proper backup solution will take a point-in-time copy of your data and store it in a different place as read-only.
+> If you need to recover files, you restore them to the same state before the backup.

 Learn more about Obsidian Sync:

 - If you a new Obsidian Sync user, learn how to [[set up Obsidian Sync]].